 Then the dreadful night shall break.

 The true poet is also a truthteller who never shirks from telling the truth.
-The truth is not that God is good and all-powerful, as religion would have us believe, but that God has been proven weak, pale and ineffectual because of death.
-Nothing that's good lasts as itself, nor returns as itself.
-Man, in the end, is mere compost for whatever supersedes him.
-All that's good, all the verdant greens of autumn, become the deathly golds of autumn, the harbingers of death and decay:
+The poet's truth may not be that God is good and all-powerful, as religion claims, but that God has been proven weak, pale and ineffectual because of suffering and death.
+The poet's truth may be that nothing good lasts as itself, nor returns as itself.
+The poet's truth may be that man, in the end, is mere compost for whatever supersedes him.
+All that's good, all the verdant greens of autumn, may become in the poet's truth the deathly golds of autumn, the harbingers of death and decay:

 Nothing Gold Can Stay